chloelaignel31-boop/Laignel.Chloe/readme.md

 The analysis of functional capacity and quality of life in children with Marfan syndrome shows that:

 Functional capacity significantly improved after the intervention, as indicated by the Wilcoxon signed-rank test (V = 170, p = 0.016), although inter-individual variability was observed.
-The association between functional capacity and quality of life was weak and not statistically significant (Spearman’s rho = 0.19, p = 0.43).
+No statistically significant correlation was found between functional capacity and quality of life (Spearman’s rho = 0.19, p = 0.43).

 Overall, the adapted physical activity program appears to improve functional capacity, while its impact on quality of life remains uncertain.

-These results should be interpreted with caution due to the relatively small sample size.
+These results should be interpreted with caution due to the small sample size and the variability of the data, which may fluctuate in a pediatric population.

 # 7. References